AndreyTulyakov/cpy-vesc/README.md

 # C-PY-Vesc

-It is C++/Python library with limited functionality for controlling VESC motor controllers.
+It is C++/Python library for Linux systems with limited functionality for controlling VESC motor controllers.
+- Tested on RaspberryPi 4.

 Based on libraries:
 - [CppLinuxSerial](https://github.com/gbmhunter/CppLinuxSerial)
 - [VescUart](https://github.com/SolidGeek/VescUart)